Everything About Little Black Dresses

 - What shoes to wear with your LBD

 - How to refresh a little black dress

 What is the LBD?

-By definition, a little black dress is a short black cocktail or evening dress with a simple and feminine design or style.
-The general consensus is that the little black dress must be simple because simplicity equates to versatility that allows you to wear it everywhere.
+A little black dress is a short black cocktail or evening dress with a simple and feminine design.
+The consensus is that it must be simple.
+Simplicity equates to the versatility that allows you to wear it everywhere.

-Why is the LBD so Important
+Why is the LBD Important?

-Who invented the Little Black Dress
+Who Invented the Little Black Dress

-- During the Victorian era, a grieving widow was expected to wear black for at least two years - All of this changed at the will of a woman named Coco Chanel - The story behind the little black dress
+During the Victorian era, a grieving widow wore black for at least two years.
+All of this changed at the will of a woman named Coco Chanel.

 Some famous Little Black Dresses over the ages: